 The Trading Post is maintained for the camper's convenience.
-Available items include handicraft items, scout equipment, t-shirts, gifts, gadgets, candy, ice cream, soft drinks, and an assortment of snacks.
-The Trading Post will be open from 9am to 12pm and 1pm to 5pm daily.
-Evening hours are 7pm to 8:30pm with changes due to special events.
+Available items include handicraft items, scout equipment, t-shirts, gifts, gadgets, ice cream, drinks, and an assortment of snacks.
+The Trading Post will generally be open from 9am to 12pm and 1pm to 5pm daily.
+Evening hours are 7pm to 9:30pm with changes due to special events.
 Scouts will have time built into the schedule where they will have the opportunity to visit the Trading Post.